Frank McEwen: Foundation of the Gallery

-McEwen arrived in Rhodesia before construction of the Gallery was completed, and set about looking for staff to hire.
+McEwen arrived in Rhodesia before construction of the Gallery was completed and set about looking for staff to hire.
 Among the people he met was Thomas Mukarobgwa, a former policeman who talked to him a great deal about the culture of the Shona people.
 Regulations stated that all Gallery staff must be ex-policemen, so Mukarobgwa was hired as a cleaner.
-McEwan gave him materials for drawing and painting, and provided the same materials to other members of the staff.
-An unofficial workshop of sorts, later to be called the Workshop School, was formed in the basement of the museum; within a year of its foundation painting and drawing had been superseded by carving.
-Local stones, such as soapstone, serpentinite, and verdite were the media of choice.
-Among the artists whose careers began at the museum were Sam Songo, Mukarobgwa, Boira Mteki, Joseph Ndandarika, John and Bernard Takawira, and Joram Mariga; along with Josia Manzi, Nicholas Mukomberanwa and others they went on to create one of the first native schools of contemporary art in Africa.
+McEwan gave him materials for drawing and painting, and provided the same materials to other staff members.
+An unofficial workshop of sorts, to be called the Workshop School, was formed in the basement of the museum; within a year of its foundation, painting and drawing had been superseded by carving.
+Local stones, such as soapstone, serpentinite, and verdite, were the media of choice.
+Among the artists whose careers began at the museum were Sam Songo, Mukarobgwa, Boira Mteki, Joseph Ndandarika, John and Bernard Takawira, and Joram Mariga; along with Josia Manzi, Nicholas Mukomberanwa and others, they went on to create one of the first native schools of contemporary art in Africa.
 Further details are to be found in the article on the Sculpture of Zimbabwe.

 The workshop remained an unofficial part of the museum until its wares began to sell abroad via the efforts of Lord Delaware, David Stirling, and others; eventually the board of directors officially accepted responsibility for its activities.
 Its products were exhibited at the Museum of Modern Art in 1968, the Musée Rodin in 1971, and London's ICA in 1972.
 Political tensions in Rhodesia grew unbearable, however, and McEwen resigned his post in 1973 to live on his boat in the Bahamas.
 He took frequent trips to Brazil, but eventually returned to Devon, settling in Ilfracombe.

 McEwen left an important bequest to the British Museum, in the form of a collection of specimens in stone, clay and wood (mainly items he had purchased from the artists working in 1957-1973).
 This group of works is of significant value to Art Historians as it shows the range of sculptural forms being produced at that time and McEwen's own tastes in art.